jondeaton/AgarAI/README.md

 # todo

+- make sure that action/target mapping is well distributed
 - Report information from the environment about what's happening (to tensorboard)
 - Report estimated Q values to tensorboard